Mark the Cuts

 Mount the Pot

 Wet the front of the crosspiece.
 Apply Original Gorilla Glue to the outside rim of the pot.
 Center the pot on the crosspiece, and use a hand clamp to hold it in place.
 Allow the glue on the entire assembly to cure for 24 hours.

 Sand the Assembly

-Remove the clamp and tape from the assembly.
+Remove the clamp and tape from the wall hanging planter.
 Sand the parts, and any visible glue, using a sanding sponge.